 Don’t drink too much.
 A glass or two of wine, or a couple beers is fine.
 Never drink more than your boss, and moderate the alcohol consumption.
 Alcohol loosens inhibitions, and people tend to say things that are best left unsaid.
 I have seen rising stars flameout over a simple party fouls like this.
 Claim you are on a diet, or that you don’t drink (even if you are pickled 90% of the time).
 The only exception is if it is your last day (a going away party) or your boss’s going away party.

 Don’t order the most expensive thing on the menu.
 I don’t care if your boss orders the Filet and Lobster Thermidor for $85.
 Keep your entrée choices at about the mid-range.
-You want to be seen as frugal, and looking for a good deal.
+You want to be seen as frugal - but not too frugal, and looking for a good deal.
 Starters and dessert are usually fine to order.
 But think back to #1 before looking at the Cognac or Port menu.

 Have a couple great restaurants in your home town to recommend.
 Honestly, your Boss probably doesn’t know enough to book a good place.
 And the receptionist whom he asks will give bad advice.
 You should have a handful of “special” places.
 For events with your Spouse, and when important customers come to town.
 Speak up and recommend.
 Or you will go to a bad quasi-chain restaurant.